heap-data-structure/fibonacci-heap/doc/manual/theory.md

 # Theory

-The Fibonacci heaps guarantees that decrease-key operations can be executed in amortized constant time.
+The Fibonacci heap guarantees that decrease-key operations can be executed in amortized constant time.

 > The Fibonacci heap is of interest only if the user needs the decrease-key